RobertVejvoda/subscription-processing-demo/readme.md

 Camunda Platform 8 supports many connectors our of the box, but I prefer to leave the work on microservice where Dapr does a great job to subscribe events.

+Please note that it's just a demo.
+Typically underwriting happens even before any binding offer.